eigerco/solana-spec/gossip-protocol-spec.md

 ### PullResponse
 These are sent in response to a `PullRequest`.
 They contain filtered values from the node's `crds`.

-Pull responses are processed by recipients according to the responses' timestamps:
-* responses that don't exist in the node's `crds` or exist and have newer timestamps are inserted into `crds`, their owners `LegacyContactInfo` timestamps are updated in `crds`
-* responses with expired timestamps are also inserted, but without updating owner timestamps
-* hashes of outdated values that were not inserted into `crds` (value with newer timestamp already exists, or value owner is not present in `crds`) are stored for future as `failed_inserts` to prevent peers from sending them back

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|
 | `Pubkey` | `[u8; 32]` | 32 | a public key of the origin |